Should You Really Be Worried About Forever Chemicals In Makeup?

 ”

 This doesn't mean that all nine PFAS chemicals are used in cosmetic products.
-"Alternative substances are actually being used more," says The Cosmetic Regulator, adding that these nine substances are also regularly reviewed by expert panels of regulators, toxicologists and environmental specialists.
+"Alternative substances are actually being used more," says The Cosmetic Regulator, adding that these nine substances are also regularly reviewed by expert panels of regulators, toxicologists, and environmental specialists.
 Why?
-To be sure of their safety when incorporated into your favourite long-wear makeup and skincare, something we'll get on to.
+To be sure of their safety when incorporated into your favorite long-wear makeup and skincare, something we'll get on to.

 Why are we so scared of PFAS in beauty products — and how did they end up there?

-Recent research has found that some PFAS chemicals are being included in certain cosmetic products so it's no wonder the beauty community is concerned.
-Rani says it's rare that PFAS are used in cosmetics but how did they get there in the first instance?
-She explains that if you look at your favourite product's INCI list (the list of ingredients), you likely won't see PFAS listed there. "'Ended up' isn't necessarily the appropriate term," agrees Esther, "as they are intentionally used in formulations, though sometimes contamination of PFAS can occur, too."
-Rani also says that PFAS can sometimes be a residual, meaning they are an ingredient within an ingredient.
+Recent research has found that some PFAS chemicals are being included in certain cosmetic products, so it's no wonder the beauty community is concerned.
+Ghosh says it's rare that PFAS are used in cosmetics, but how did they get there in the first place?
+She explains that if you look at your favorite product's INCI list (the list of ingredients), you likely won't see PFAS listed there. "'Ended up' isn't necessarily the appropriate term," clarifies Olu, "as they are intentionally used in formulations, though sometimes contamination of PFAS can occur, too."
+Ghosh also says that PFAS can sometimes be residual, meaning they are an ingredient within an ingredient.

 Advertisement